haithamelmengad/algorithms/questions/frontend.md

 1. Sidebar that contains arbitrary items on the left side of the page
 1. When collapsed sidebar turns into a button, can be expanded
-1. Responsive queries to auto-collapse sidebar on mobile
+1. (Bonus) Use media queries to auto-collapse sidebar on mobile
+2. (Bonus) Animate collapsing and expanding the sidebar

 ### Realtime Newsfeed